home-assistant/home-assistant.io/source/_integrations/nest.markdown

 {% details "Create a Device Access project_id [Device Access Console]" %}

 Now that you have authentication configured, you will create a Nest Device Access Project which *requires a US$5 fee*.
-Once completed, you will have a device access `project_id` needed for later steps and the *Topic Name* needed to configure Pub/Sub.
+Once completed, you will have a device access `project_id` needed for later steps.

 1. Go to the [Device Access Registration](https://developers.google.com/nest/device-access/registration) page.
 Click on the button **[Go to the Device Access Console](https://console.nest.google.com/device-access/)**.
     ![Screenshot of Device Access Registration](/images/integrations/nest/device_access.png)